 This veal stew recipe has been added to my list of "must make each winter season".
 I make a big pan of it on the weekend and serve it throughout the week.
 It is hearty, delicious and reheats well for a quick mid-week dinner.
 Pictured above, it is served with gnocchi.
 But we also like it with egg noodles or spooned over mashed potatoes.
 Yum.

-Lamb Stew with Sautéed Vegetables
+Veal Stew with Sautéed Vegetables

 2 pounds boneless veal shoulder